SURYASNAIR1/Generative_AI_in_cyber_security/README.md

 It also points out the implementation of security protocols.
 It also plays a pivotal role in training, providing realistic and dynamic scenarios that help improve the decision-making skills of IT security professionals.

 Generative AI's should maintain integrity and resilience of cyber security infrastructures.

+# Application of Generative AI in cyber security

+Detect and create phishing attacks

+Can create dataset that look similar as real data set